jallier/SavedRetriever/README.md

 - -e, -evernote: when present, SR will attempt to upload saved items to evernote.
 - -debug: when present, items will not be added to the index, to allow for easier testing
-- -t: When present, SR will delete any files it downloads.
+- -t: When present, SR will delete any files it downloads once it has uploaded them to evernote.
 Only available when using evernote

 ##3rd Party libraries##
 SR uses the following 3rd party libraries: